-The Course Schedule below provides a time table for assigned readings, quizzes, and assignment (Practicum).
+The Course Schedule below provides a time table for assigned readings, practicals, and EIA review paper.

-The scheduled times for completion of quizzes, exams, and assignments are firm, and will be modified only in accordance with Lakehead policy (documented illness and family emergencies).
-Please contact me if you have any special circumstances or questions.
+The scheduled times for completion of the practicals, final exam, and assignment are not flexible and will be modified only in accordance with Lakehead policy (documented illness and family/personal issues).
+Please contact me in advance if you have any special circumstances or questions that will interfere with your completion of scheduled course activities.

-EIA Practicum: Critical Review of a past or ongoing Canadian EIS
+EIA Review: Critical Review of a past or ongoing Canadian EIA

-Many EIS documents are available on line to facilitate public review and to achieve greater transparency.
+Many EIA documents are available on line to facilitate public review and to achieve greater transparency.
 Some of these documents are huge and would literally require days to download and perhaps weeks to read.
 Others are more manageable.
-You may choose any EIS you wish for this assignment (territorial, provincial, or federal).
+You may choose any EIA you wish for this assignment (territorial, provincial, or federal).